911admin/PublicSafety/Linx/ReadMe.md

 ### Installing

 * Install Database using provided TSQL (Order: DBCreate,Tables,Views,StoredProcedures,SeedData)
+* Perform any modifications needed to SeedData to fit your deployment
 * Install Linx Server and use default port :8080 (if other port is used please update all solution settings and seed data accordingly)
 * Login to Linx Server and upload solutions
 * Modify Settings in each solution for your environment
-* Any modifications needed to SeedData to fit your deployment

 ### Executing program

-* Enable the soluton once desired modifications are made
+* Enable the soluton(s) once desired modifications are made

 ## Help

 All solutions are integrated with the [911Linx] database and will not work correctly unless accessible.
 You will only need to load the SeedData that correlates to the solution(s) your interested in running.

 ## Authors

 Summit County 911 Dispatch Center Dev Team

-ex.
-R Spencer Levin
+* R Spencer Levin
-ex. [@DBA]
+* [DBA]

 ## License